Chapter 1: Winter 1197

 Cedric snorted.
 “And poor in heirs.”

 Wamba’s hands lifted, then fell, his face twisted in helpless pain that was unbearable for Cedric to witness, doubled upon his own.
-Cedric reached for him then, pulling him close until he could close his arms about the young man’s waist and rest his brow in against the narrow chest.
+Cedric reached for him then, pulling him close until he could close his arms about the young man’s waist and rest his brow against his narrow chest.
 Wamba hesitated for only a single heartbeat before his fingers brushed through Cedric’s hair, his arms a warm weight on Cedric’s shoulders as careful hands cradled his master’s head.

 To his own horror it was there, safe in that privacy, that Cedric could no longer fight back the bleak thought that plagued him, its claws grown sharper with each babe that was stolen before it had seen the light of day.